UIUC-iSchool-DataViz/spring2020/week05/index.md

 # Week 5 - Continuing interactivity with bqplot

-Time to start talking about interactivity!
+Time to start talking about interactivity in more detail!

 During class today, we will explore creating interactive visualizations using bqplot.
 For next week, we will discuss the taxonomy of interactive